petercz1/gmailFontChanger/README.md

 without any way to change it.

-I looked into it, and initially I tried
+I looked into it, and initially I tried the (deprecated) domsubtree event and then mutation observers